 - Milk: The best milks to choose are skim or 1%.
 If lactose intolerant, there’s a Lactaid milk or Almond milk.
 The only downside to these brands for those who are lactose intolerant is that you’re getting less nutrients than regular milk (5 vs. 9 nutrients).

-If you’re looking for a dietitian near you, search grocery stores for an on-site dietitian or try this search created by the Academy of Nutrition and Dietetics.
+If you’re looking for a dietitian near you, search grocery stores for an on-site dietitian.
 Ask them if they can walk you through the store, showing you what you should and should not choose.
 If you can’t find a dietitian who can help, try out what we’ve talked about here.
 Print off this list and take it with you to the grocery store so you can make sure you are choosing the right foods.

 As you shop, you may find that some foods are more expensive than what you normally pay, but keep in mind that there are always ways to cut down on your spending.